gnzsnz/gonzalosaenz.com/content/git basic workflow.md

 I will cover, how to create a [bare repository](#bare), a [local repository](#local), and the [workflow](#workflow) to make changes.

+All examples will be based on a [Pelican][] blog, but you can follow the same principles for any type of git repository.

 # Bare Repository <a name="bare"></a>

 The bare repository is a non working repository.
-It impossible to edit files and commit changes in that repository. the whole idea of a bare repository is to pull and push into it, but never directly commit into it.
+It's impossible to edit files and commit changes in it.
+The whole idea of a bare repository is to pull and push into it, but never directly commit into it.
 A bare repository is just used for storage, as oposed to a development repository.

 ![git_repository][]